Making heritage accessible - for everyone

-Changing cannot be done overnight.
-The Heritage Ability project is helping at least 20 South West heritage destinations over the next three years become more accessible.
-These places will then become role models to show what can be done and the value of a community-led approach.
+Change cannot be done overnight.
+Thanks to the Heritage Lottery Fund, Heritage Ability is helping over 20 South West heritage destinations over the next three years (2017-2020) become more accessible.
+These places will then become role models to show what can be done to make our wonderful heritage more accesssible and inclusive.

 Heritage Ability is being delivered by a team at Living Options Devon, a small disability charity in the South West.

 ...with limited mobility

 Many of the heritage places we're working with will benefit from an all-terrain mobility scooter (or 'Tramper').
 This will enable those with limited mobility to access the outdoors like never before.
 The Tramper's are part of an existing Living Options Devon scheme called Countryside Mobility.

 For Deaf people who use British Sign Language (BSL), we'll be working with the community to create BSL videos.
 Take a look at our locations pages to see where these are currently available.
 They are also available to view on our YouTube channel.

 Many of the destinations have complex histories and stories that can be overwhelming.
 We're making Easy Read products to break down these barriers so they they can access their heritage.

 Particularly in museum settings, the written information can be inaccessible for people with visual impairmenets.
 We're making large print guides with accompanying maps, to help them unlock the information and navigate around the attraction.